mistydemeo/tigerbrew/share/doc/homebrew/Formula-Cookbook.md

 **We don’t accept formulae without homepages!**

-Homebrew doesn’t have a description field because the homepage is always up to date, and Homebrew is not.
+Tigerbrew doesn’t have a description field because the homepage is always up to date, and Tigerbrew is not.
 That’s way less maintenance for us.
 Try `brew home qt`.

 ## Check the build system